- PHP Basics

 <?php for($num=3; $num<=30; $num=$num+3) { echo $num; echo "<BR>"; } ?>

-The dry run of above example is:
+The dry run of the above example is:

-- Now since the condition $num<=30 or 3<=30 evaluates to be true
+- Now that the condition $num<=30 or 3<=30 evaluates to true.

-- Therefore, program flow goes inside the loop
+- Therefore, program flow goes inside the loop.

-- Again the condition $num<=30 will be evaluated with new value of $num
+- Again, the condition $num<=30 will be evaluated with the new value of $num.

-- That is, the condition $num<=30 or 6<=30 evaluates to be true again
+- That is, the condition $num<=30 or 6<=30 evaluates to true again.

-- Therefore program flow again goes inside the loop
+- Therefore, program flow again goes inside the loop.

-- Again the value of $num will be incremented by 3, using the update statement.
-Now $num=9
+- Again, the value of $num will be incremented by 3, using the update statement.
+Now $num=9.

-- The condition $num<=30 or 9<=30 evaluates to be true at third time
+- The condition $num<=30 or 9<=30 evaluates to true for the third time.

 You can also use multiple initialize, update, and/or condition statements.
 For example, in the following example, I'm going to use two initialization codes for the initialize part of the loop: